MorganBergen/xrpl-docs/README.md

 -  [x] [build rippled](./src/build-rippled/macos/README.md)
 -  [x] [pull request from found bug on rippled](./src/build-rippled/macos/PR.md)
 -  [ ] [complete issue #1 palau monitoring](https://github.com/ripple/cbdc-monitoring/issues/1)

+Trust lines in the XRP Ledger represent an issuer's obligation to redeem an IOU for an account.
+In simpler terms, they define the limits at which one account trusts another to owe it money.
+Trust lines can only be established if the account on the receiving end of the trust line explicitly agrees to it, which is a key feature of the XRP Ledger's trust system.

 -  [ ] [getting started again](https://xrpl.org/get-started-using-javascript.html)
 -  [ ][monitor incoming payments](https://xrpl.org/monitor-incoming-payments-with-websocket.html)